brambleshadow4/tsssf-online/README.md

 ### Adding HTTPS ###

-To run the web server over SSL, create a settings.txt file in the server directory with the following items set:
+To run the web server over SSL, create a .env file in the project directory with the following items set:

+	PORT 443

 	CERT=path/to/server.crt
 	KEY=path/to/private.key